 - 1 sprig curry leaves

 - lemon sized ball tamarind soaked in water

 - 3 tbsp coriander leaves / cilantro finely chopped

-Add garlic, cumin seeds, fenugreek seeds, coriander seeds, whole red chilli and coconut.
-Cook for couple of more minutes till a nice aroma emanates from it and the coconut lightly changes it's color.
+- Add cumin seeds, fenugreek seeds, coriander seeds, whole red chili, onion, and coconut.
+Cook till a nice aroma emanates from it and the coconut lightly changes it's color.

 Signing off until next time,

 This recipe was originally published in September of 2016.
 New, Image, Step by step photos and video have been added for better understanding.
 The recipe has been made printable in November 2018.